Holidays in the West Highlands

 Take a moment to read the latest summary from our AA inspection:

 A unique location with what must surely be one of the most stunning views in the whole country, as all touring pitches look directly across and along the beautiful Loch Sunart to some of the West Highland’s most remote mountains.
 For lovers of the outdoors, the natural environment, or just simply stunning scenery this site exceeds all their wishes.

 Set naturally within the ancient Sunart Oakwoods, which have been designated a Special Area of Conservation, all touring pitches have plenty space to enjoy the view, with generous hardstandings that will accommodate all vehicles.
 There is a very good toilet/amenity block just behind the touring area, so as not to spoil the view, and both CDP and drive through MHSP are located close by.
 Two lovely pods have been added and are proving very popular.

 Over the past season an extremely good restoration of a turf topped dyke has been carried out around the front of the site and this gives the illusion, from all pitches, that Loch Sunart laps against the other side of the dyke, when actually there is the single track public road and then the loch shore.
 Very reminiscent of the ha-ha created on old Estates.

-The touring park is now closed for the 2017 season, we open again on the 26th of March 2018.
+The touring park is now closed and will re-open on the 1st of April 2019.